 Online reviews help us as consumers to sort out reliable businesses, with the best products and services, from those that might provide less than desirable experiences.
 But with all of the fake profiles and anonymity online, how can you tell if a review is real or fake?

-Positive and negative reviews alike get faked by customers, paid reviewers, competitors, angry former employees, and even businesses themselves.
+Both positive and negative reviews get faked by customers, paid reviewers, competitors, angry former employees, and even businesses themselves.
 So, to help you sort out the false reviews from the legit ones, we have a few tips that may come in handy.

 This first tip can be helpful for catching both positive and negative fake reviews.
 Check the timing of the reviews.